matteomenapace/making-cheese/recipes/raw-almond-cheese/README.md

 	* After 6 hours in the fridge, flipped the cheese mould upside down and soaked up a bit of moisture with kitchen paper

 	![](solidify-batch-02.jpg)
+* 13.08.2015
+	* Still quite moist and not hard at all: if you tried to cut it it wouldn't keep its shape.
+	* Changed the cheesecloth and placed it in the oven at ~40C, without container.
+The aim is to dry it up as much as possibly, so it may take a few hours
+	* Moisture seems to be a big problem.
+Possible solutions:
+		* squeezing the moisture out of the almond+rejuvelac culture before mixing in the agar powder
+		* activating the agar properly, see [this video](https://www.youtube.com/watch?v=oa8rA7hT5dc)
+		* use a container that can let the cheese breathe (maybe on a slanted surface to let the liquid get away)